beckblakestrom/beckblakestrom/README.md

 # Blake Arthurs

 Solo founder building software and small brands out of Wake Forest, NC.
-I run [Arthurs Group](https://arthursgroup.co), a small holding company, and spend most of my time on **Savage Studios** — a web design and local marketing studio for home services businesses.
+I run [Arthurs Group](https://arthursgroup.co), a small holding company, and spend most of my time on **Webworks Development** — a web design and local marketing studio for home services businesses.

 > **Dream big.
 Build better.**

 ### What I'm working on

-- **Savage Studios** — websites and Google presence for HVAC, roofing, fencing, and landscaping companies around the Triangle, NC.
+- **Webworks Development** — websites and Google presence for HVAC, roofing, fencing, and landscaping companies around the Triangle, NC.
 This is the main thing, and the one that pays the bills.
 - **Arthurs Group** — the umbrella for a few longer-horizon ventures across home & design, food, and fitness.
 Most are still early, and I try to talk about them that way.
 - **Harvard Extension** — finishing a B.S. in Computer Science with a Finance minor.
 Targeting Spring 2027.